+Laurie Siegel

-Laurie Siegel 000 Committees: Compensation and Talent Committee (Chair) Term: Current term expires in concurrence with the Annual Meeting of Stockholders in 2023 Director Since: 2015
+Committees: Compensation and Talent Committee (Chair)

 Ms. Siegel, age 66, is the President of LAS Advisory Services, with a background in business and human resources leadership.
 She currently serves as a member of the Board of Directors of Lumen Technologies, a global enterprise technology platform.
 She retired in September 2012 from Tyco International Ltd., a diversified manufacturing and service company, where she had served as Senior Vice President of Human Resources and Internal Communications since 2003.
 From 1994 to 2002, she held various positions with Honeywell International Inc., including Vice President of Human Resources - Specialty Materials.
 Ms. Siegel currently serves as an advisor to the G100 Network and chairs the G100 Talent Consortium.
 Ms. Siegel received an M.B.A. and a M.A. degree in City and Regional Planning, both from Harvard University.
 She completed her B.A. at the University of Michigan.